Carla Wettig

 Do you know something I don't? [laughs]

-NO, ALTHOUGH FOR SOME OF THESE QUESTIONS I HAVE RECEIVED SOME HELP FROM SOME OF YOUR FRIENDS.
+NO, ALTHOUGH SOME OF THESE QUESTIONS, I HAVE RECEIVED SOME HELP FROM SOME OF YOUR FRIENDS.
 BUT NOT THIS ONE.

 Oh, really?